 Stephen Fischer is an avid photographer who enjoys the adventure of getting out and capturing artistic landscape and wildlife images while exploring new places.
 Part of the enjoyment is being able to successfully capture and portray beauty that comes so natural to the eye, but can be difficult to reproduce in a photographic image.
 Stephen's photographic skills were grounded with black and white film, performing negative and enlargement processing in his own laboratory setup over 35 years ago.
-He made the switch to a digital method with a renewed zest for the field back in 2006 based on Canon equipment, as he noted the technology started to eclipse that of film.
+He made the switch to a digital method with a renewed zest for the field back in 2006 based on Canon equipment, as digital technology started to eclipse that of film.

 Stephen is based out of Sacramento California and as such, much of his work represents a specialty in some of the natural landscapes of the area such as the American River Parkway, the oak woodlands in the surrounding foothills, and some of the local wildlife preserves such as the Yolo, Sacramento National Wildlife Refuge, and Cosumnes River Nature Preserve.
 On a broader basis, his photographic coverage spans most of the northern and central portion of California from the Pacific coast to the Sierras, White Mountains, and southwest desert regions.
 Out-of-state coverage includes Oregon, Nevada, Arizona, Utah, and New Mexico.
 Multiple week trips including hiking into the back country and high sierras, technical canyoneering through the slots of Utah, kayaking on the Pacific, and other adventure forms of travel are typical and part of the challenge in getting the better shots.